chengquan/Quantization/README.md

 ### Step 2: Verification
 If you need to test the quantized INT8 model, please set correct model file and run the “model_eval()” function.
 ### Step 3: Extraction
-If you want to analyze the dumped file, please use the “parse_hand_dumped_file()” function to decode the dumped file.
+If you want to extract the dumped file as .txt, please use the “parse_hand_dumped_file()” function to decode the dumped file.
 Some relevant .txt files could be generated.